 Society is built around tradition.
 We celebrate Christmas, Easter or Anzac Day because of some sort of tradition or practice in honour of a notable person, significant event or, in some cases, religious belief.

-Being one of the oldest cultures in the world, the Chinese culture is, unsuprisingly, noted for being traditional to this day.
+Being one of the oldest cultures in the world, the Chinese culture is, unsurprisingly, noted for being traditional to this day.
 One of the biggest tradition is the Chinese New Year celebration.

-Chinese New Year, also known as the Lunar New Year, is an annual celebration where chinese families pay respects to their ancestors, thank the gods for good life, pray for good fortune and gather for a reunion dinner.
-Following a 12-year zodiac cycle, February 16, 2018 is in celebration of the Year of the Dog that symbolizes loyalty and friendship.
+Chinese New Year, also known as the Lunar New Year, is an annual celebration where Chinese families pay respects to their ancestors, thank the gods for good life, pray for good fortune and gather for a reunion dinner.
+Following a 12-year zodiac cycle, February 16, 2018 is in celebration of the Year of the Dog that symbolises loyalty and friendship.

 Because the Chinese culture is such a wide-spread influence, traditional Chinese communities around the world observe, anticipate and prepare for the event on a large-scale level.

-New Year’s Eve is then celebrated with an exceptional feast of traditional Chinese meat dishes, hotpot, vegetables, noodles to symbolize longetivity and round-shaped fruits to symbolize the shape of coins.
+New Year’s Eve is then celebrated with an exceptional feast of traditional Chinese meat dishes, hotpot, vegetables, noodles to symbolise longevity and round-shaped fruits to symbolise the shape of coins.
 On the strike of midnight, traditional Chinese families then greet the new year by eating dumplings or glutinous new year cake.